-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for South America: Tom Damon of Southwind Adventures.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Peru: Tom Damon of Southwind Adventures.

-An experienced trekker and expedition climber, Tom Damon specializes in outdoor adventures and family travel throughout South America.
+An experienced trekker, Tom Damon specializes in outdoor adventures and family travel throughout South America.
 He’ll point you to the best hiking trails—for every skill level—at Machu Picchu and in Patagonia, and the most thrilling jungle adventures in the Amazon, whether by dugout canoe or luxe riverboat.
-Whether you opt for a private expedition or a small group tour, Tom will ensure you’re in the company of highly trained, highly personal English-speaking guides.
-As for accommodations, he knows the best-of-the-best wilderness lodges (where he often gets upgrades and other perks), as well as the prime camping spots; his favorite itineraries include both.
+Whether you opt for a private trip or a small-group tour, Tom will ensure you’re in the company of highly trained, highly personal English-speaking guides.
+As for accommodations, he knows the best-of-the-best wilderness lodges (where he often gets upgrades and other perks), as well as the finest luxury hotels.
 If you’re looking to cross borders or link multiple regions, Tom is a pro at making the trip seamless, dodging crowds and logistical hassles.
 Especially in Patagonia or Peru—where a single itinerary might include planes, cars, trains, and boats—he’ll make it all run like clockwork.
-Tom was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat